Putin has decided to invade Ukraine: Biden

-WASHINGTON - Fears of a conflict in Ukraine heightened further on Saturday (Feb 19), with reports of an escalation in fighting in the eastern part of the country after US President Joe Biden said that he believed his Russian counterpart Vladimir Putin had decided on an invasion in the coming days, targeting the Ukrainian capital of Kyiv.
+Fears of a conflict in Ukraine heightened further yesterday, with reports of an escalation in fighting in the eastern part of the country after US President Joe Biden said that he believed his Russian counterpart Vladimir Putin had decided on an invasion in the coming days, targeting the Ukrainian capital of Kyiv.

 Mr Putin was seen observing exercises staged by Russian strategic nuclear missile forces along with the leader of neighbouring Belarus, Mr Alexander Lukashenko, from what the Kremlin described as a "situation centre".